0xluminous/awesome-saito/README.md

 * [The Magic of Routing Work](https://www.youtube.com/watch?v=7LQQWOIeWSw) secret sauce how Saito produces blocks and processes transactions
 * [How to Build a Blockchain that Will Never Collapse](https://www.youtube.com/watch?v=agppUdX9YvI) explains Saito's automatic transaction rebroadcasting in the simplest way possible
 * [Poker and the Golden Ticket Lottery](https://www.youtube.com/watch?v=Vim0qeiSVHo) the golden ticket lottery explained with poker
-* [Openness not Decentralization ](https://www.youtube.com/watch?v=C81D6B9sgH8) openness + self-sufficiency are what matter in blockchain
 * [Saito Crypto Explained (A Piece of the Web3 Puzzle)](https://www.youtube.com/watch?v=US4um2nuxfw) Saito is the next wave of open infrastructure for web3

 ## Articles